Market Disruption and Impairment of Assets under IAS 36

 The recoverable amount is defined in IAS 36 as the higher of:

-1. The fair value less costs of disposal (FVLCOD); or
+- The fair value less costs of disposal; or

-When determining FVLCOD, fair value is defined as the price that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants at the measurement date.
-Determining fair value is covered by IFRS 13 Fair Value Measurements.
+Under IFRS 13 Fair Value Measurements fair value is defined as the price that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants at the measurement date.
+If you need more information on IFRS 13, check out this course.
 Costs of disposal are defined as incremental costs directly attributable to the disposal of an asset or cash‑generating unit, excluding finance costs and income tax expense.
 IAS 36 provides examples of “costs of disposal” and items that would not meet that definition.

 When determining VIU, IAS 36 defines value in use as the present value of the future cash flows expected to be derived from an asset or cash‑generating unit.
 IAS 36 also requires certain elements be considered in the cash flows, including:

-If the recoverable amount (higher of FVLCOD and VIU) is less than the carrying amount of an asset, IAS 36 requires that an entity recognize an impairment loss, either directly against the asset or by allocating it to the assets within the CGU.
+If the recoverable amount (higher of the fair value less costs of disposal and VIU) is less than the carrying amount of an asset, IAS 36 requires that an entity recognize an impairment loss, either directly against the asset or by allocating it to the assets within the CGU.

 IAS 36 also allows for an impairment lost to be reversed if conditions improve in prior periods.
 IAS 36 sets out the timing for this assessment, indicators when a previously recognized impairment loss may no longer exist, and the accounting for the reversal, including any limitations on the amount that can be reversed.

-Now that we understand the accounting requirements of IAS 36, let’s look at some of the ways that the recent market disruption could impact an entity’s ability to comply with the requirements outlined in the Standard.
+Now that we’ve discussed the accounting requirements of IAS 36, let’s look at some of the ways that the recent market disruption could impact an entity’s ability to comply with the IAS 36 requirements.

 Remember, IAS 36 requires companies to determine whether there have been any indicators of impairment at each reporting date.